 The Bible is used heavily in the first BiblioPlan to teach both biblical history and knowledge of scripture itself.
-Church history receives significant attention in the second course.
+Church history is covered extensively in the second course.
 Subsequent courses feature biographies of significant Christians—“giants of the faith” —within each historical period and geographical area.
 So BiblioPlan will also provide either partial or full coverage of religion for each school year.
 A chart in the introductory pages of each Family or Teacher's Guide shows high school credits that might be assigned for each course.

 You can begin teaching a student in BiblioPlan at any level, beginning with whichever of the four courses addresses the time period you want to cover.
 However, you should have the entire family working from the same BiblioPlan course each year.

 BiblioPlan has made it easier to stretch these courses across the span of kindergarten through high school by creating two series of spine resources that present the historical and biblical information at younger or older levels.
 Remember the Days (RTD) is a series of four books that can be used with children from kindergarten through eighth grade.
 Students from sixth through twelfth grade can use one of the four BiblioPlan Companions (BPC) instead.
 (There's an overlap that gives you the freedom to use either resource for students in grades six and eight.)
 If you are teaching only children in seventh grade or below, you can use RTD with all of them.
 If you have only students in sixth grade or above, you should probably go with the BPC.
 If you have both older and younger children you can read aloud (if necessary) from RTD with younger students while older students read the BPC on their own.